cozy/cozy-client/docs/api/cozy-client/classes/CozyClient.md

 Emits

 *   "beforeLogout" at the beginning, before links have been reset
-*   "login" when the client is fully logged out and links have been reset
+*   "logout" when the client is fully logged out and links have been reset

 *Returns*